Homepage > Journal > What is interface consistency? Interface design and aesthetics

 • Functions

-Consistent terminology across the entire system allows you to avoid distractions, misinterpretations, and ultimately performing unintended tasks.
-Therefore, you should strive to:
+Consistent terminology across the system prevents distractions and misinterpretations and ultimately saves you from performing unintended tasks.

-• Assign one name to each function, task, process, etc.
+• Assigning one name to each function, task, process, etc.

-• Use terminology that is as familiar, easy to understand, straightforward as possible, and already in use.
+• Using terminology that is as familiar, easy to understand, straightforward as possible, and already in use

-• Make the terminology appropriate to the tasks and goals.
+• Making the terminology appropriate to the tasks and goals

-• Avoid creating new terms, in particular, neologisms or abstract terms loosely connected to the essence of the function, task, or process designated by the term.
+• Avoiding creating new terms, in particular, neologisms or abstract terms loosely connected to the essence of the function, task, or process designated by the term

-• Define names as precisely and understandably as possible.
+• Defining names as precisely and understandably as possible

-• Universally apply once-adopted language and naming conventions in user manuals, promotional materials, and technical documentation.
+• Universally applying once-adopted language and naming conventions in user manuals, promotional materials, and technical documentation

-Visual consistency, sometimes called style consistency, is the method of unifying and repeating the following adopted schemes:
+Visual consistency (style consistency) is the method of unifying and repeating the following interface elements:

 • Color